KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:
+v1.11
+* Make heat production quadratic with throttle rather than linear.

 v1.10
 * Fix some NREs.
 * Fix flickering of FX on burnout.